Dominicod/Dominicod/README.md

 # Hey y'all!
 My name is Dominic O'Donnell;

-I am a Software Engineer who is an outgoing individual, always hungry to learn.
-I enjoy solving problems daily and love brightening other people's days.
-This is the main reason why I love working in Software, as I see myself reaching these principles of who I am daily.
+I am a driven Software Engineer, characterized by my outgoing personality and insatiable appetite for learning.
+I thrive on problem-solving and find fulfillment in bringing brightness to people's lives.
+It is this sense of purpose that draws me to the software industry, where I am constantly able to embody these values.

-After working in the restaurant industry, I am absolutely comfortable working with people from all walks of life and love meeting new people and building long-lasting relationships with them.
-One of my main strongest skills is working through a complex problem in a team orientated setup, as I love having other input on the situation.
-I believe anything can be done if we work together.
+My previous experience in the restaurant industry has equipped me with the confidence to interact effectively with individuals from all walks of life.
+I take pleasure in meeting new people and forging strong, lasting relationships with them.
+One of my greatest strengths is my ability to work collaboratively in a team-oriented setup, as I find immense value in receiving input from others.
+I firmly believe that anything is achievable with a collective effort.
 You can find me on [Linked-In][3].

 ## &#x1f4c8; GitHub Stats